Career Timeline of Amal Clooney: Major Achievements and Milestones

 In March 2018, Amal Clooney joined the international legal team representing Reuters journalists Wa Lone and Kyaw Soe Oo, who were sentenced to seven years in prison by the Government of Myanmar.

-May 2019: Reuters journalists were released
+May 2019: Release of Reuters journalists

-July 2019: Became leader of legal team for Maria Ressa
+July 2019: Representation of Maria Ressa

-2020: Donated to Lebanese charities
+2020: Donation to Lebanese Charities

 On April 27, 2022, Amal Clooney delivered remarks at a UN Security Council Arria-Formula Meeting on Ensuring Accountability for Atrocities Committed by Russia in Ukraine.

-2022: Launched 'Get Her There' campaign
+2022: Launch of 'Get Her There' Campaign

 In December 2023, Amal Clooney filed a civil case on behalf of over 800 Yazidi-American plaintiffs against French cement manufacturer Lafarge for conspiring to provide material support to the Salafi jihadist group Islamic State.

-In May 2024, it was announced that Amal Clooney had served on an advisory panel that reviewed the Prosecutor of the International Criminal Court's investigation into potential war crimes committed in the IsraelHamas war.
+In May 2024, it was announced that Amal Clooney had served on an advisory panel that reviewed the Prosecutor of the International Criminal Court's investigation into potential war crimes committed in the Gaza war.

-2024: Recipient of a Legal 500 lawyer of the year award
+2024: Legal 500 Lawyer of the Year Award

-2025: Appointed Professor of Practice at Oxford University
+2025: Appointment at Oxford University

 In 2025, Amal Clooney was appointed Professor of Practice at Oxford University's Blavatnik School of Government.